w3c/wai-people-use-web/_people-use-web/tools-techniques.md

   </p>
 ---

+{::nomarkdown}
+{% include box.html type="start" h="2" title="Summary" class="full" %}
+{:/}

 This page introduces some of the techniques and tools that people with disabilities use to interact with the Web, such as web browser settings, text-to-speech, voice recognition, and many more.

 **Note:** This page is illustrative and is not intended to be an exhaustive listing of all web browsing methods.

+{::nomarkdown}
+{% include box.html type="end" %}
+{:/}

 {::options toc_levels="2" /}